-Orbit: Solar Probe Plus will be placed into an elliptical orbit around the sun.
-The size of the orbit will be decreased over nearly seven years using seven Venus flybys.
-Solar Probe Plus will orbit the sun 24 times, gradually “walking in” toward the sun with each pass.
-The closest points of each orbit come well within the path of Mercury— the closest planet to the sun.
-On the final three orbits, Solar Probe Plus will fly to within 3.7 million miles of the sun's surface.
-That is about seven times closer than the current record-holder, the Helios spacecraft.
+Orbit: Parker Solar Probe has been inserted into an eccentric orbit around the sun.
+The minimum distance of the probe from the Sun is being decreased over the seven-year mission using seven Venus flybys.
+During its prime mission, Parker Solar Probe will orbit the sun 24 times.
+The closest points of each orbit is well within Mercury’s distance from the Sun.
+On the final three orbits, Parker Solar Probe will reach within 3.7 million miles of the sun's surface.
+That is about seven times closer than the previous record-holder, the Helios-B spacecraft.

-Solar Probe Plus will be an extraordinary and historic mission, exploring what is arguably the last region of the solar system to be visited by a spacecraft: the sun’s atmosphere, the outer corona.
-Eventually approaching almost as close as 3.7 million miles above the sun’s surface, Solar Probe Plus will repeatedly sample the near-sun environment, revolutionizing our knowledge and understanding of coronal heating and of the origin and evolution of the solar wind.
-Moreover, by making direct, in-situ measurements of the region where some of the most hazardous solar energetic particles are energized, Solar Probe Plus will make a fundamental contribution to our ability to characterize and forecast the radiation environment in which future space explorers will work and live.
-The spacecraft has a large sun shield that will be built to withstand temperatures of 2,500° F, so that the instruments that lie in the shadow of the sun shield can remain at room temperature.
+Parker Solar Probe is an extraordinary and historic mission, exploring what is arguably the last region of the solar system to be visited by a spacecraft: the sun’s atmosphere.
+Parker Solar Probe will repeatedly sample the near-sun environment, revolutionizing our knowledge and understanding of coronal heating and of the origin and evolution of the solar wind.
+Moreover, by making direct, in-situ measurements of the region where some of the most hazardous solar energetic particles are energized, Parker Solar Probe will make a fundamental contribution to our ability to characterize and forecast the radiation environments in which future space explorers will work and live.
+The spacecraft has a large Sun shield that was built to withstand temperatures of 2,500° F, so that the instruments that lie in the shadow of the Sun shield remain near room temperature.